Nil-Andreu/ba-sprint9/README.md

         - StarshipSubDetail: which are the starships that have those actors Note the Sub detail, meaning that are the detail subjected to something.
 - LoginPage: when the user is not authenticated

+I have developed this architecture, to ensure the escalability (as filmsubsdetail is the same file in both pages).